 The present Elizabethan building was the scene of James I's humorous knighting of a loin of beef in 1617.
 Apparently the king was so moved by the excellent beef he was served that he took his sword and knighted it "Sir Loin", giving us the term 'sirloin'.

-Rufford Old Hall near Ormskirk is one of the finest Tudor houses in the country, boasting marvelous timber roofing and carved oaken furniture.
+Rufford Old Hall near Ormskirk is one of the finest Tudor houses in the country, boasting marvellous timber roofing and carved oaken furniture.

 Pendle Hill soars above eastern Lancashire, offering splendid views to reward walkers.
-The Pendle Witches Trail, which leads from the hill to Lancaster, recalls the unhappy history of 6 residents who where convicted of practising witchcraft and hung in 1612.
+The Pendle Witches Trail, which leads from the hill to Lancaster, recalls the unhappy history of six residents who were convicted of practising witchcraft and hung in 1612.
 More happily, his experiences at Pendle Hill inspired George Fox to found Quakerism.